rogiia/ruxu.dev/articles/ai/build-an-ai-agent-security-2.md

     return True, None
 ```

+> `169.254.169.254` is the link-local address that cloud providers (AWS, GCP, Azure) use to expose instance metadata.
+Any process running on a cloud VM can query it — without credentials — to read the instance's IAM role credentials, user-data scripts, and other configuration.

 The check is intentionally conservative.
 It only fires on high-risk tools (`run_bash`, `write_file`, `edit_file`, `webfetch`) whose arguments reference sensitive tokens (`password`, `.env`, `169.254.169.254`, ...) that are **not** mentioned in the user's original goal or the current scratchpad.